 Playing the ARMS Global Testpunch is quite a trip as I continually reevaluate my interest in this game.
 I started with little desire to touch ARMS, which was cemented after I played a few matches using the motion controls.
 Then I switched to regular controls and found myself enjoying the game significantly, to the point where I considered buying ARMS on release day.
 Then I played on the next day and became frustrated by the two-on-two battles, which is basically unrelenting chaos.
 Frankly, I playing better once my companion was defeated and therefore couldn’t drag me around (and vice versa).

 So now I’m close to where I started.
-I definitely have no interest in ARMS, but probably won’t purchase it immediately unless critical reception is high.
+I definitely have an interest in ARMS, but probably won’t purchase it immediately unless critical reception is high.
 I hated two-on-two fights, which were randomly selected with one-on-one and one-on-one-on-one fights, so taking out the random component and just choosing those non-team battles might be enough to get the game earlier than later.

 I was apprehensive to start Cosmic Star Heroine so soon after Persona 5, and maybe that caution was warranted.
 Not because I believe it’s a bad game, but because I haven’t felt the drive to continue playing.
 I started Cosmic Star Heroine still with the itch to replay P5, so how could an RPG that plays very little like Persona scratch that itch?
 That’s hardly fair to CSH, which does made a good first impression thanks to its somewhat unique combat system.